CVS (Chorionic Villus Sampling)

 How CVS is done

-A small amount of cells from the tissue that will become the placenta (chorionic villi) are removed by gentle suction.
+The provider removes a small amount of cells from the tissue that will become the placenta (chorionic villi) by gentle suction.

 You can go home right after the test.
 But you may need to take it easy for a day or so.